Mesit-Rathnayake/Mesit-Rathnayake/README.md

 ---

 ### 🧑‍💻 About Me
 🎓 I’m a **Computer Engineering undergraduate** at the **University of Ruhuna**, Faculty of Engineering.
-💡 Fascinated by the blend of **hardware precision** and **intelligent software**, I aim to build systems that think, learn, and adapt.
-🚀 Passionate about **Machine Learning**, **Artificial Intelligence**, **Embedded Systems**, and **Web Application Development**.
+💡 Currently exploring **Machine Learning**, **Artificial Intelligence**, **Embedded Systems**, and **Web Application Development**.
-🎯 I love crafting **academic-focused platforms** that help students and educators visualize progress, track performance, and make data-driven decisions.
-🛠️ Currently building **My Academia** — a student progress tracker that combines analytics, interactivity, and simplicity.
+🧭 I enjoy developing **academic-related web applications**, helping students and institutions manage and visualize their performance more effectively.
-🌱 Still learning — one project, one bug, and one “aha!” moment at a time.
+🔧 Still learning — one project, one bug, one idea at a time!
-💬 Motto: *“Engineering is curiosity turned into creation.”*
+🌍 Passionate about combining **engineering principles** with **intelligent software systems** to create meaningful, scalable solutions.

 ---